JJshome/Smart-Orb/CONTRIBUTING.md

 First off, thank you for considering contributing to Smart Orb!
 It's people like you that make this project a great tool for health and wellness enhancement.

+## Important Intellectual Property Notice

+Before contributing to the Smart Orb project, please be aware of the following intellectual property considerations:

+- The Smart Orb technology is owned by Ucaretron Inc. and is protected under Patent Application No. KR10-2024-0071235 ("Electrochemical Impedance and TENS-based Multi-Sensory Integrated Neuro-Modulation Wearable Smart Device and System").
+- While the **software code** in this repository is released under the MIT License, the **core technology, methodologies, and processes** described are proprietary to Ucaretron Inc.
+- By contributing to this project, you acknowledge that your contributions to the software code will be licensed under the MIT License, but you do not acquire any rights to the proprietary technology.
+- Any contributions that significantly extend or modify the core proprietary technology may require a Contributor License Agreement (CLA) with Ucaretron Inc.

 ## How Can I Contribute?

 ### Reporting Bugs